 There is no need to soak the seeds.
-In fact, we don't soak any microgreens with small seeds.
+We don’t soak any small microgreen seeds.

-Slowly shake the bottle or cup to get the seeds moving inside and tilt the container until a few seeds start to fall onto the surface.
+Slowly shake the bottle or cup to get the seeds moving inside, and tilt the container until a few seeds fall onto the surface.

 Make slow circles around the planting tray and spread the seeds where they aren’t.